james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 The installation process isn't as bad as I thought.
 It's relatively straight forward once you have the re-reqs such as correct DNS records, a properly configured load balancer and a web server with proper permissions serving the correct content it's fairly straight forward after that.

-One thing that I did find odd was that I had to create a VM using the ova as I could'nt get it to work myself when creating a VM.
+One thing that I did find odd was that I had to create a VM using the ova as I couldn't get it to work myself when creating a VM.
 Whenever I tried with a non ova created VM it would hang in the dracut process.
-Should'nt booting from the iso and it pulling the neccessary file be enough.
+Shouldn’t booting from the iso and it pulling the necessary file be enough.
 I'm not quite sure why the ova created VM worked and a non ova created VM didn't...
-I need to investigate into this some more (there is probably some reason I've missed).
+I need to investigate this some more (there is probably some reason I've missed).

 As I mentioned I think I will write another article soon about putting some automation around this process.